sgorgun/isbn-validator/README.md

 # ISBN Verification

-Beginner level task for practicing loops and work with strings.
+Beginner level task for practicing loops and string parsing.

 Estimated time to complete the task - 1h.